ViciousSquid/Dosidicus/README.md

 * Includes tools for visualising and understanding neural networks, Hebbian learning and Neurogenesis

 * requires Python 3.9 or greater , `PyQt5` and `numpy`
+* or you can just [download it for Windows](https://github.com/ViciousSquid/Dosidicus/releases/tag/v2.4.5.1)

 <img width="2667" height="1002" alt="image" src="https://github.com/user-attachments/assets/12806118-377c-4cf9-9bc1-6a3018fc73ca" />